 While trying to educate myself about travel laws, here are a few things that I have learned about flying when you have special medical needs:

 According the the Transportation Security Administration (TSA), “Medications in pill or other solid form must undergo security screening.
 It is recommended that medication be clearly labeled to facilitate the screening process.”
 There are also provisions in the regulations about supplies such as ice packs, IV bags, syringes, pumps and other medically necessary medical supplies.
-The TSA states to inform the officer prior to beginning the screening process of any medical supplies and that you have them separated from the luggage before reaching the checkpoint.
+The TSA states to inform the officer prior to beginning the screening process of any medical supplies and that you have them separated from the luggage before reaching the checkpoint

 The TSA website also states that unused syringes are allowed to be packing in carry on baggage.
 “Unused syringes are allowed when accompanied by injectable medication.
 You must declare these items to security officers at the checkpoint for inspection.
 We recommend, but do not require, that your medications be labeled to facilitate the security process.”

 If you are traveling abroad, packing your medications will be very important when returning to the United States.
 Stating that, “…you’ll need that prescription and/or doctor’s note to bring your medicine back across the U.S. border with you.”
 It is also important to know the regulations of the country that you are visiting because each country has their own guidelines for what is allowed to come across the border.
-To make sure that there will not be a problem it is recommended that:

-- Bring medications in the original prescription bottle with the label attached.
+1. Bring medications in the original prescription bottle with the label attached.

-- Bring a doctor’s note explaining what medications you take and why.
+2. Bring a doctor’s note explaining what medications you take and why.
 It would also be wise to have it translated into the language of your destination country.

-- Call the Embassy of your destination country and ask about any special regulations regarding prescription medication.
+3. Call the Embassy of your destination country and ask about any special regulations regarding prescription medication.

 Since I am not traveling out of the country, I do not have to worry about regulations of other countries.
 I have made sure that all of my prescription bottle labels are clear and easy to read.
-I am putting the syringes and the med vials in a separate container.
-How do you prepare to travel with your medications?
+I am putting the syringes and the medication vials in a separate container.

 Similar Post: Planning to Travel When You have a Chronic Illness